 So, what are the elements that define ultra-modern?
 The sofa is a great place to start, because it quickly defines the space: How do you feel about metal legs?
 How do you feel about a stunning, low-slung sofa with a seat height of 15 inches?
 (Standard seat height on a sofa is 18-19 inches…easier to get out of, but less modern.)
 How do you feel about tightly upholstered seats and/or backs that this gives your furniture clean, crisp lines?

 Moving on to the coffee table: Can you live comfortably with glass and enjoy the weightlessness of it?
-Modern coffee tables (glass or otherwise) are 12–14 inches high to coordinate with low sofas.
+Modern coffee tables (glass or otherwise) are 12–14 inches high to coordinate with low sofas, also if you want your sofa to look at its best, you should get services like sofa cleaning Singapore to help you with this.
 Will you feel at ease putting your feet up, reaching for your drink or snack, at this height?

 It turns out that most people who think of themselves as modern actually like what I call “Modified Modern.”
 I’m tired of the term, “transitional”—it’s too broad and feels really 1990’s.
 Modified Modern is my own term, so if you throw it around in Crate & Barrel, you may get a blank stare, but give it a try.
 What is Modified Modern?
 Picture a giant sectional with straight arms, a tight back, but super comfy seat cushions.
 (Note: This tight back would look super sleek, but actually be secretly super comfy.)
 Picture a chrome and leather chair.
+Leather chairs can last for decades when maintained with a leather conditioner.
 How about a giant coffee table that can handle feet and doesn’t need coasters?
 Add a giant art piece and textural rug and Voila!
 Modified Modern.

 Defining your style is only important as a guide to figuring out what you like, and what furniture styles flow well together.
 With most of my clients, I find ways to mix styles and periods to create a unique look in each home.
 But for those of you who prefer to decorate independently, this gives you some good guidelines on what makes up Modernism.